GraceAHall/galaxy2janis/README.md

 Galaxy2janis is a *productivity tool*.
 It does not provide *runnable* translations.

 It aims to produce a human readable output, and to match the structure of the ingested workflow.
 Users are expected to make some ***manual edits*** to finalise the workflow.
-See the [Manual Edits Section](#manual-edits) for details.
+See the [Making Runnable Section](#making-runnable) for details.

 <br>